Frederikssund/Alternativ-QGIS-installation/Readme - english.md

    ```
    (In the last line ```--configpath"%QGIS_UDIR% "``` is added immediately before ```%*```)

 6. Save the edited file.
 The GitHub distribution contains an example of the edited file.
-However, you should not use it directly, but only as a guide, as there may be small differences between different QGIS installations.
+However, you are advised not to use it directly, but only as a guide, as there may be small differences between different QGIS installations.

 7. Copy "qgis-prepare.bat" and "minised.exe" from Github distribution folder to the same folder as "qgis-start menu".

 8. Start Qgis by double-clicking the "** qgis-start.bat **" (** not ** qgis.bat).
 The edits in "qgis-start.bat" and the use of "qgis-prepare.bat" means that 1) a new user folder will be created in the QGIS *program folder* named ".qgis_template" and 2) all setup parameters will be stored in an ini-file "QGIS2.ini" located in a subfolder of the new user folder ".qgis_template".

-9. After starting Qgis you'll have to (re)establish all Qgis setups.
-This is a major task as "QGIS2.ini" pt. contains only the bare minimum of standard options (no existing setups have been copied from the registry): Setup includes installation of plugins, setting up all user preferences with regarding digitizing, snap, selection etc., etc. And not least: For the processing to work properly, you must under "options for processing" specify in which folders GRASS, SAGA, ORFEUS etc. are located.
+9. After starting Qgis you'll have to (re)establish all Qgis setup parameters.
+The setup-file "QGIS2.ini" contains only the bare minimum of standard options (no existing setups have been copied from the registry).
+Setup includes installation of plugins, setting all user preferences regarding digitizing, snap, selection etc. And not least: For the processing to work properly, you have to - under "options for processing" - specify where GRASS, SAGA, ORFEUS etc. are located.
 NB!
-If you have installed these libraries using a separate installation of these additional programs, they must be placed under the QGIS program folder. <br> NB !!
+If you have installed these libraries using a separate installation of these additional programs, they must be placed under the Qgis program folder. <br> NB !!
 While starting Qgis using "qgis-start.bat" the script "qgis-prepare.bat" will be executed immediately before the start of the main Qgis program.
-The script includes code to store the position of the Qgis program folder and the user's home directory under the "PREPARE" phase.
+The script includes commands to store the position of the Qgis program folder and the user's home directory during the "PREPARE" phase.
 This information is later used during the "RUN" phase.
-Do *not* change the location of the Qgis program folder or switch user during the "PREPARE" phase.
-However, you may start QGIS up several times during "PREPARE" phase, so you don't have to do all the prepapatory work in one session. <br> Do not proceed to the next step until you have your 'perfect' setup of QGIS running !!
+Do *not* change the location of the Qgis program folder or switch to another user during the "PREPARE" phase.
+However, you may start QGIS several times during "PREPARE" phase, so you don't have to do all the prepapatory work in one session. <br> Do not proceed to the next step until you have your 'perfect' setup of QGIS running !!

 10. When you're done with the preparation of Qgis re-edit "qgis-start.bat" with the following: